numbee-awesome/Ledge-Border/README.md

   creates new oop class requiring Player instance, recommended to do this every time local character spawns in with a local script under StarterCharacterScripts

-  *NOTE: LedgeBorder.isActive is set to true, so call LedgeBorder:set(false) if you need it initially off
+  *NOTE: LedgeBorder.isActive is set to true, so call LedgeBorder:set(false) if you need it initially off (or change it in the module)

 ```lua
 local LedgeBorder = require(game.ReplicatedStorage.LedgeBorder)